HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

 Splitting the requests by rank and category, we see the reason for the larger number of requests discussed previously.
 Ads are much more heavily used on the more popular sites.

-Note this chart shows the median number of requests for each category, by rank, but not every category is used on every page, explaining why the totals per domain are much higher than the number of requests from the previous chart.
+Note this chart shows the median number of requests for each category, by rank, but not every category is used on every page, explaining why the totals per domain are much higher than the median number of requests per rank from the previous chart.

 ## Content types